When Should You Look a Gift Horse in the Mouth?

 Because the risk you take if you do a BAD job when you perform a root cause analysis.

-Teaching people root cause analysis in 19 minutes is just as ridiculous.
+Teaching people root cause analysis in 19 minutes is ridiculous.

-Yet people “send” people to this kind of training and expect a good result.
+Yet people “send” people to this type of training and expect a good result.

 What do they get?
 Bad investigations.